 Urbana, IL 61801

 The College of Media strives to give students solid backgrounds in social sciences and humanities and to provide them broad career competence in advertising, journalism or media studies.
 The College's premise is that students need to understand the world and its people if they are to communicate effectively and enjoy fulfilling and meaningful lives.

-The College offers Bachelor of Science degrees in Advertising, Journalism, and Media and Cinema Studies.
+The College offers Bachelor of Science degrees in Advertising, Computer Science and Advertising, Journalism, and Media and Cinema Studies.
 Students who seek to become leaders in cutting-edge media study with leading professionals and scholars and learn using the latest equipment and facilities.
 Included are laboratories for reporting, editing, design, and multimedia-journalism; editing suites for radio and television production; and a television studio.
 The Communications Library is recognized as one of the best in the nation.
 Dedicated Career services are available for students in the College.

 The College also includes Illinois Public Media, which operates the local PBS and NPR stations WILL-AM, FM, TV and online.

 The College also houses the Institute of Communications Research.

 The College has a rich past and a bright future.
 It traces its history to 1902, when instruction in journalism began.
 A school of journalism was established in 1927.
 In 1950 it became the School of Journalism and Communications.
 In 1957 the school was elevated to college status.
 The name College of Communications was adopted in 1968.
 To better reflect the College's emphasis on mediated communication, the name College of Media was adopted in 2008 becoming one of the first Colleges of Media in the country.

 The College, fully accredited by the Accrediting Council on Education in Journalism and Mass Communication, offers these majors: